Engee documentation

 Details

-Select this check box to add a saturation output port to the block.
-When you clear this check box, the block does not have a saturation output port.
+Select this option to add the saturation output port to the block.
+When you uncheck this box, the unit does not have a saturation output port.

 Dependencies

-Selecting this parameter enables the saturation output port.
+Selecting this parameter turns on the saturation output port.

 Default value